Romantic Alentejo Bike Tour

 Well, there will be no question that the former inhabitants in our accommodation during this tour built the walls great and broad, as you will drift in blissful sleep in silence as the ancient castles and monasteries keep your secrets.
 Castles with crenulations and stretching views, dining halls, witness to scenes of Hamlet style proportions, alabaster pillars carved with cherubs and frescos still clinging with medieval paint tints; if you aren´t in the arms of Morpheus in the darkened hours with visions of opulence and majesty, you´ll need to work harder on the bike!

-We go from the dynamic 4 star Hotel in Lisbon, on the city´s main avenue of spies and war intrigue to Alcacer´s ancient castle, where you can take a dip in the pool under the shadow of its defensive ring.
-On to Arraiolos, with views of the castle above from the piety of this enchanting convent, its chapel testimony to Portuguese tile makers talents and then over to Evora where a Roman temple is only feet away.
+We go from the dynamic 4 star Hotel in Lisbon, on the city´s main avenue of spies and war intrigue to Alcacer´s ancient castle pousada, where you can take a dip in the pool under the shadow of its defensive ring.
+On to our hotel in Arraiolos, with views of the village above from the piety of this enchanting convent, its chapel testimony to Portuguese tile makers' talents and then over to Evora where a Roman temple is only feet away.
 The hotels on this tour are so truly historic and bound to make such an impression, you will want to stay up and wander the halls in your bathrobe.
+Enjoy the magnificent setting of Estremoz, with its incredible banquet hall, before relaxing poolside in the gardens of the royal convent at Vila Vicosa beside the Durcal Palace.
+The finest accommodation awaits.

 Dates & Prices